skirdey/boss/README.md

-Certainly!
-Below is the updated **README** for the **BOSS - LLM Operating System** project.
-This revision incorporates the latest code structure, including the `BossPrompts` and `WrapperAgent` classes, and provides clearer guidance on integrating agents into the system.

----

 # BOSS - LLM Operating System

 BOSS is an intelligent task orchestration system that leverages Large Language Models (LLMs) to coordinate and execute agent-based workflows.
 Think of it as a smart task manager that can: